Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#g_t64-Bit "Previous section in reading order")]   [[\>](#Building-HDF5-for-Parallel-I_002fO "Next section in reading order")]       [[\<\<](#Building-on-Unix "Beginning of this chapter or previous chapter")]   [[Up](#Building-on-Unix "Up section")]   [[\>\>](#Using "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------- ----------------------------------------------------------------------------- --- ----------------------------------------------------------------------------- ---------------------------------------- --------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.4 Building on Platforms with Parallel I/O {.section}
+3.4 Building on Platforms with Parallel I/O
 -------------------------------------------

 NetCDF makes available the parallel I/O features of HDF5 and the